Male reproductive system: External genitalia

+A frontal view of an adult male showing the anatomical location of the external genitalia (penis and scrotum) in the pubic region.

 Penis

 The penis is an intromittent organ with a long shaft, an enlarged bulbous-shaped tip called the glans and its foreskin for protection.
 Inside the penis is the urethra, which is used to ejaculate semen and to excrete urine.
 Both substances exit through the meatus.

 When a male becomes sexually aroused, erection occurs because sinuses within the erectile tissues of the penis (corpora cavernosa and corpus spongiosum) become filled with blood.
 The arteries of the penis are dilated while the veins are compressed so that blood flows into the erectile cartilage under pressure.
 The penis is supplied by the pudendal artery.

 Scrotum

 The scrotum is a sac of skin that hangs behind the penis.
 It holds and protects the testicles.
 It also contains numerous nerves and blood vessels.
 During times of lower temperatures, the cremaster muscle contracts and pulls the scrotum closer to the body, while the dartos fascia gives it a wrinkled appearance; when the temperature increases, the cremaster and dartos fascia relax to bring down the scrotum away from the body and remove the wrinkles respectively.

 The scrotum remains connected with the abdomen or pelvic cavity through the inguinal canal.
 (The spermatic cord, formed from spermatic artery, vein and nerve bound together with connective tissue passes into the testis through inguinal canal.)